-The professional mode popularly known as the manual mode in Vivo V5 Plus mobile phone is almost similar to the manual mode of a DSLR camera, as you can adjust the exposure as your your requirement.
+The professional mode popularly known as the manual mode in Vivo V5 Plus mobile phone is almost similar to the manual mode of a DSLR camera, as you can adjust the exposure as per your requirement.
 The manual mode in this phone allows you to adjust the settings of the camera such as the shutter speed, ISO, white balance, focusing mode and exposure compensation.
 By playing with these settings you can capture creative photos such as long exposures and light trails, which otherwise would not be possible using the automatic mode.

 In this post you will get to know as to how you can use these settings in professional mode to get the best results possible using the Vivo V5 Plus smartphone.